bitmovin/bitmovin-player-ui/README.md

 const label2 = new Label({ text: UIManager.localize('this will also act as a key') }); // this key exists in only 1 vocabulary that is why it will always display the same value unless it is also defined in the other languages. const label3 = new Label({ text: UIManager.localize('This is not included in vocabulary') }); // will return the key since it is not included in vocabulary
 ```
-in the example above the translations will be made as:
+in the example above the vocabularies will be made as:
 **language = 'en'**
 - label1: 'my custom key'
 - label2: 'my custom key 2'